 Interest rates on hold

-The announcement was made in Pretoria following a three-day MPC meeting.
+The announcement was made at the Sarb headquarters in Pretoria on Thursday afternoon.